seqfx/aeroback/README.md

 * Amazon S3
 * Google Storage

-Example of Incremental Files Backup
+Example of incremental files backup
 -----------------------------------
 This is the main cause for writing this script.
 Specify a directory, its optional include/exclude subdirectories and set a limit of upload per session.
 For example: